-If you want to close your road for a street party, you will need to make an application through Mendip District Council, who have a 6 week turnaround (they have recently reduced this from 12 weeks).
+If you want to close your road for a street party, you will need to make an application through Mendip District Council, who have a 12 week turnaround (6 weeks for a no-through road).

 Mendip District Council have more information, including when you might need a Temporary Events Notice, on their website.

 If you live on a privately owned road, you do not need to make an application to Mendip, but it is good sense to make an event plan and risk assessment for your party – and good practice to make sure you have the consensus from everyone who lives there.

 Although their website recommends posting your application, it is simpler, quicker and more reliable to complete the electronic version and email it with all your attachments to firstname.lastname@example.org

 The application process can be a little confusing and it’s possible to have your application returned for not including enough information.
 To help make this easier, we have created some tried and tested templates that you can adapt for your own event.